John Salmons

-John Rashall Salmons (born December 12, 1979) is an American former professional basketball player who last played for the New Orleans Pelicans of the National Basketball Association (NBA).
-He played college basketball for the University of Miami.
+John Rashall Salmons (born December 12, 1979) is an American former professional basketball player who played 13 seasons in the National Basketball Association (NBA).
+He played college basketball for the Miami Hurricanes.

+Early life and education

+Salmons was born on December 12, 1979, in Philadelphia.

-High school and college career
+High school career

-Salmons was a member of a Pennsylvania high school state championship team while at Plymouth-Whitemarsh High School in 1997, where he reached the 1,000 point club.
-He went on to play college basketball at the University of Miami, in Florida, where he was a four-year starter for the Hurricanes.
+In 1997, Salmons was a member of a Pennsylvania high school state championship team while playing for Plymouth-Whitemarsh High School in Plymouth Meeting, Pennsylvania.
+As a high school basketball player for Plymouth-Whitemarsh, he reached the 1,000 point club.

+College career

+He went on to play college basketball at the University of Miami, where he was a four-year starter for the Hurricanes.
 He started 107 consecutive games for Miami, the second longest streak in school history.
-He was also the first player in school history to surpass 1000 career points (1287), 600 rebounds (687), 400 assists (433) and 150 steals (192).
+He was also the first player in school history to surpass 1000 career points (1287), 600 rebounds (687), 400 assists (433), and 150 steals (192).

 NBA career

 Philadelphia 76ers (2002–2006)

 Salmons was drafted out of the University of Miami by the San Antonio Spurs with the 26th overall selection in the 2002 NBA draft.
 He was then immediately traded with Mark Bryant and the rights to Randy Holcomb to the Philadelphia 76ers for Speedy Claxton.
 Salmons played for the 76ers through the 2006 season, averaging 4.1 points per game.